sparkle-project/sparkle-project.github.io/documentation/index.md

 If you are using Sparkle 1, you will need to use `SUUpdater` instead of `SPUStandardUpdaterController` in the above steps.
 In Sparkle 2, `SUUpdater` is a deprecated stub.
 While it is still functional for transitional purposes, new applications will want to migrate to `SPUStandardUpdaterController`.

 That's it.
-No other API calls are required to start the updater and have it periodically check for new updates when instantiating Sparkle from a nib.
+No other API calls are required to start the updater.
+If you intend to pursue additional updater APIs, please first check [API Expectations](/documentation/programmatic-setup#api-expectations) from our programmatic setup.

 ### 3. Segue for security concerns

-Since Sparkle is downloading executable code to your users' systems, you must be very careful about security.
+Because Sparkle is downloading executable code to your users' systems, you must be very careful about security.
 To let Sparkle know that a downloaded update is not corrupted and came from you (instead of a malicious attacker), we recommend:

   * Serve updates over HTTPS.
     * Your app *will not update on macOS 10.11 or later* unless you comply with Apple's [App Transport Security](/documentation/app-transport-security/) requirements.
 HTTP requests will be rejected by the system.